taunsquared/taunsquared.github.io/_brainplay/2017-09-14-Pilot-Data-Aronauts-EP.md

 \[place you hands on your head\] of foolin' your sight.
 \[cover eyes, then reveal eyes on "sight"\]

+### Jackets in June

+Jackets in June just ain't my kinda tune for a plump summer.
+Voraciously take the heat that it make,
+decimate, glutton's pace, bake and eat our cake
+today.
+Don't wanna wait,
+today.
+Won't be long 'til we're gone,
+so be merry with the fates.

+They itch for your blood, they will make it flood into cold coffers.
+Proceedural twine ensnares our minds,
+you're inclined to be blind, turn the other cheek
+today.
+Can't handle the weight
+of today.
+Won't be long 'til it's gone,
+now we're wedded to our fate.

+Too dazed to look beyond the haze of money-makin' plays,
+they eat the atmosphere,
+don't know how to yield.
+Too wasted by the race to be a money-makin' face,
+they only keep us to bleed us
+and feed their machine of
+lust.

+Today,
+gotta learn how to wait.
+Today,
+won't be long 'til we're all gone,
+so get ready for our fate.

 ### We don't need the robots but it's ok to love them